RavenGrappling/RavenGrappling.github.io/index.md

 <div class="container py-5 px-4 p-lg-5">
   <h1 class="text-center">What is Brazilian Jiu-Jitsu?</h1>
   <p>
-    Brazilian Jiu-Jitsu (BJJ) is a martial art that teaches both practical self-defence as well as sportive applications.
-Students will learn how to efficiently overcome larger and stronger opponents, through the use of techniques that allow for control, escapes, and submissions.
-BJJ is suitable for people from all ages and fitness levels.
-It is a highly adaptable martial art that can be modified to suit the needs and abilities of individual practitioners.
+    Brazilian Jiu-Jitsu (BJJ) is a martial art that teaches both self-defence and sportive applications.
+Students will learn how to overcome bigger and stronger opponents, through the use of techniques that allow for control, escapes, and submissions.
+BJJ is suitable for people of all ages and fitness levels.
+It is a highly adaptable martial art that can be modified to work for people with different physical abilities.
   </p>
 </div>